SmokePigDad/rpg-mcp-servers/README.md

 # RPG MCP Servers for Roo Code AI Dungeon

 This project implements MCP (Model Context Protocol) servers for creating an AI Dungeon-style RPG experience in Roo Code.
+These servers are designed to be used with the [AI Dungeon Experiment](https://github.com/Mnehmos/AI-Dungeon-Experiment) repository, which manages the campaigns, Roo modes, and overall game orchestration.

 ## Project Structure